Covariance Adaptive Best Arm Identification: Algorithms and main theorem for Gaussian distributions

 Moreover, if we omit line~\ref{line:algo} from Algorithm~\ref{algo:1}, that is we do not query non-candidate arms, we have with probability at least $1-\delta$: the algorithm identifies the best arm and the total number of queries $N$ satisfies:

-where $\Lambda$ is defined above and $c$ is a numerical constant. \end{theorem} Theorem~\ref{thm:0} above shows that Algorithm~\ref{algo:1} is applied to Gaussian distribution guarantees that each sub-optimal arm $i$ is eliminated after roughly $\min_j V^2_{ij}/(\mu_i-\mu_j)^2$ queries.
+where $\Lambda = \max_{i\neq i^*} V_{ii^*}/(\mu_{i^*}-\mu_i)^2$ is defined above and $c$ is a numerical constant. \end{theorem} \begin{remark} On the sample complexity cost of being adaptive to the variance: If the sample size is larger than $\log(1/\delta)$, the cost of plugging in the empirical variance estimate into the Chernoff's concentration inequality is only a multiplicative constant slightly larger than one (nearly $1+2\sqrt{\log(1/\delta)/n}$).
+However, in the case of a small sample regime ($n<\log(1/\delta)$), the cost is a multiplicative factor of $\exp(\sqrt{\log(1/\delta)/n}+1/2)$ due to the nature of the left tail of the chi-squared distribution (see Sections D and K of the appendix for detailed calculations).
+For most natural regimes, the number of queries made for each arm is larger than $\log(1/\delta)$, hence the last described effect does not arise.
+However, in some specific regimes (such as the case of very small variances of the arms) an optimal algorithm should query less than $\log(1/\delta)$ samples, which necessitates introducing the exponential multiplicative term above into the concentration upper bound.
+This translates into a different form of guarantee presented in Theorem~\ref{thm:0}, inequality \eqref{eq:g2}.
+It is important to note the cost in this regime cannot be avoided as highlighted by our lower bound presented in Theorem~\ref{thm:lower_bound_g}. \end{remark} Theorem~\ref{thm:0} above shows that Algorithm~\ref{algo:1} is applied to Gaussian distribution guarantees that each sub-optimal arm $i$ is eliminated after roughly $\min_j V^2_{ij}/(\mu_i-\mu_j)^2$ queries.
 Bounds \eqref{eq:g1} and \eqref{eq:g2} derived from our algorithm are smaller than the standard complexity bound in the independent case, which is given by $\sum_{i\neq i^*} \sigma^2/(\mu_i - \mu_{i^*})^2$ when all arms have variances smaller than $\sigma^2$.
 It is important to note that unlike most existing procedures in the literature that achieve the standard complexity bound, our algorithm does not require knowledge of the parameter $\sigma^2$.

 \paragraph{About the upper bound \eqref{eq:g2}:} This bound can be further bounded by $\log(\delta^{-1})\sum_{i \neq i^*}\frac{V_{ii^*}}{(\mu_i-\mu_{i^*})^2}\vee 1$.
 The form presented in Theorem~\ref{thm:0} is particularly sharp when the variances $V_{ii^*}$ tend to zero, resulting in a constant upper bound.
 Recently, in the independent setting where variances are unknown, \cite{jourdan2023dealing} analyzed the comparison of two arms $i$ and $j$.
 They derived a complexity of the order $1/\log\left(1+\frac{(\mu_i - \mu_j)^2}{(\sigma_i^2+\sigma_j^2)}\right)$, where $\sigma_i^2$ and $\sigma_j^2$ are the variances of arms $i$ and $j$, respectively.
 This result is reflected in our bound \eqref{eq:g2}, where instead of the sum of variances, our bound considers the variance of the difference, leading to a sharper bound.
 In Section~\ref{sec:lower}, we provide a lower bound that nearly matches \eqref{eq:g2}.